Updated on 3/24/2022

-It’s often thought that pornography use causes depression but studies thus far have not found any conclusive evidence suggesting that’s the case.
+It’s often thought that pornography use causes depression, but studies thus far have not found any conclusive evidence suggesting that pornography and depression relate.

 While viewing pornography may not trigger depression, it could still impact you in other ways.

-Everyone’s experience with pornography will differ, depending on your individual personality and own perceptions of pornography.
-For example, some may be able to enjoy the occasional use of pornography, while others may quickly fall into a cycle of addiction.
+Everyone’s pornography usage differs, depending on your individual personality and own perceptions of pornography.
+For example, some may be able to enjoy occasional pornography consumption, while others may quickly fall into a cycle of addiction behavior.
 Those who feel a sense of shame or guilt after viewing pornography may face added stress and mental health struggles.

-Let’s dive into what the research says about the real link between porn and depression.
+Let’s dive into what the research says about the real link between pornography and depression.

 Can Viewing Pornography Cause Depression?

-The short answer is no, there is no research that indicates pornography use causes or triggers depression.
+The short answer is no, there is no research that indicates pornography consumption causes or triggers depression.

 Loneliness, on the other hand, may be a more pressing concern.
 One study, published in 2007 in the Journal of Sexual Addiction and Cumpulsivity, found that of the 400 people who filled out a questionnaire, those who watched internet pornography more often were more likely to feel lonely.